 When pacifiers and baby bottles are used past their recommended time of use, the constant pressure and sucking can make the teeth at the front of the mouth jet out and could cause an open bite and changes in the palate.
 It can cause similar effects as thumb sucking.

 Orthodontics and surgery are both done to correct bite issues.
 But also prevention methods can be successful.

-Prevention of thumb sucking, tongue thrusting and limiting and stopping the use of pacifiers and baby bottles can make a night and day difference.
+Prevention of thumb sucking and tongue thrusting and limiting and stopping the use of pacifiers and baby bottles can make a huge difference.

 It can be difficult to break these habits, but doing so will prevent the problems associated.